Image Data Converter SR Ver 1.1

 IDC provides a side-by-side 'Double View' feature which provides a synchronized (zoom / position) comparison of the original image and as it appears after the currently selected image processing adjustments have been applied.

 There are three information palettes, ten processing adjustment palettes and one for storing image processing settings.
 You can display or remove a palette by clicking on any button on the master palette.
 The settings themselves are stored in the .SR2 (RAW) file itself.
-Place your mouse cursor over one of the tool buttons (below) to see its options.

 Other Edit features

 * I'm not sure if it's by design or a bug but the clipped highlights / shadow options only indicate the edges of clipped image areas, this is both odd and confusing in equal measures.